-1. The first and last blocks will have NL/VL Registers protections at the 4KB sector level.
-Each 4KB sector in these blocks can be individually locked by NL/VL Registers setting.
+- 1. The first and last blocks will have NL/VL Registers protections at the 4KB sector level.
+Each 4KB sector in these blocks can be individually locked by NL/VL Registers setting. - 2.
+Each of the middle 64KB blocks has NL/VL Registers protections at the 64KB block level.
+Each 64KB block can be individually locked by NL/VL Registers setting.